 If you are scheduled less than one week out, please bring your records to your appointment.

-Travel to the Cleveland Clinic
+Travel to Cleveland Clinic

 When you make your appointment, we would like to make traveling to Cleveland Clinic as easy as possible.
-Information on travel to the Miller Family Heart and Vascular Institute.
+Information on travel to the Miller Family Heart, Vascular & Thoracic Institute.

 Depending on where you are in the diagnosis and treatment of your hypertrophic cardiomyopathy, you may be sent for specialized blood tests and imaging tests (electrocardiogram, comprehensive transthoracic echocardiogram, transesophageal echocardiogram, cardiac MR and multidetector CT scanning).
 All imaging tests will be interpreted by imaging specialists within the Hypertrophic Cardiomyopathy Center.

-You will then meet with your Center cardiologist who reviews your records and takes a medical history, performs a physical exam, and advises on consultations with other specialists (cardiac surgeons, invasive cardiologist, and others) within the Center as needed.
+You will also meet with your HCM Center cardiologist who reviews your records and takes a medical history, performs a physical exam, and advises on consultations with other specialists (cardiac surgeons, invasive cardiologist, and others) within the Center as needed.
 If you need to meet with one of the multidisciplinary specialists, they will be consulted within a day.
 The Hypertrophic Cardiomyopathy Center Cardiologist will provide you with a diagnosis and plan of care within 1 to 2 days, depending on testing.

 How long will you need to stay at Cleveland Clinic?